 I was looking at another article written on this site about the Miracle that takes place within the Mass.
 While reading this article, I came across a sentence that really stuck out at me.
 This sentence was “But we forget that the most authentic of all miracles is—as a matter of fact—the Holy Eucharist.”

-Back to the sentence that I read in the other posting, I have to agree with Jared who wrote the article on the Miracle that takes place within the Mass.
-The reason I agree is because there are a lot of people who will choose to attend Mass or will choose not to attend Mass and still won’t recognize the fact that a true Miracle is present within this sacrament.
-I am not saying everyone is like this but reality is that there are people who don’t recognize the Miracle.
+Back to the sentence that I read in the other post — I have to agree with Jared who wrote the article on the Miracle that takes place within the Mass.
+The reason I agree is because there are a lot of people who will choose to attend Mass or will choose not to attend Mass, and still won’t recognize the fact that a true Miracle is present within this Sacrament.
+I am not saying everyone is like this, but reality is that there are people who don’t recognize the Miracle.

 I don’t remember much about when I first received the Sacrament for the first time.
 However, I do remember receiving Jesus, the tuxedo I wore, and sitting with my friends at my parish during the liturgy.
 Being young at the time, I was probably not able to stay in one spot very long.

-Over the years, I have received Holy Communion many times and have learned to focus my attention on Jesus during this special time between Jesus and me.
+Over the years, I have received Holy Communion many times, and have learned to focus my attention on Jesus during this special time between Jesus and me.
 While thinking about focusing on Jesus, I also started thinking about one thing that bothers me.
-The one thing that bothers me is how people leave right after receiving communion and not waiting until the Mass is over.
+The one thing that bothers me is how people leave right after receiving Communion, not waiting until the Mass is over.
 I will be the first to admit that I have done this at different times throughout the years.
 I am not perfect, but I have gotten better at staying for the entire Mass.
 I realize that I don’t need to be in a rush to catch the bus or to do whatever needs to get done after Mass.
 Those ‘other things’ will eventually get done.
-The Holy Mass especially receiving Jesus is not to be rushed and shouldn’t be taken lightly.
+The Holy Mass, especially receiving Jesus, is not to be rushed and shouldn’t be taken lightly.

 The Eucharist is a major part of our lives and should remain that way.
-My advice is Attend Mass!
+My advice is, attend Mass!
 It will change your life.
-Trust me; I know first-hand of the power of the Eucharist.
-I know others will be able to tell you their experiences too of how receiving Jesus through the Holy Eucharist has worked in their lives.
+Trust me; I know firsthand of the power of the Eucharist.
+I know others will also be able to tell you their experiences of how receiving Jesus through the Holy Eucharist has worked in their lives.

-You will notice that i chose an image of the bread being broke and how the light is shining through.
-The reason i chose this picture is because It is through the Eucharist that Christ pours our his love to us.
-Through us, we bring him to others through our word and action and are a light in the darkness.
+You will notice that I chose an image of the bread being broken, and how the light is shining through.
+The reason I chose this picture is because it is through the Eucharist that Christ pours our His love to us.
+Through us, we bring Him to others through our word and action, and are a light in the darkness.

-In Closing, I would like to leave you all with a quote from Pope Benedict XVI from when he met with members of Roman Clergy on March 2nd, 2006.
+In Closing, I would like to leave you all with a quote from Pope Benedict XVI from when he met with members of the Roman clergy on March 2nd, 2006.